rock-himanshu/Protest-Bully/README.md

 # Why this Chrome Extension exists?
 When I created this extension, its purpose was:
 - An attempt to save other junior and childer from internet exploit use.
-- To solve the problem of spoilers as a Software Developer
+- To solve the problem of restricted data under age as a Software Developer
-- To learn how to creat kick-ass Chrome Extensions
+- To learn how to creat super cool Chrome Extensions

 # Can I contribute?
 Ofcourse!
 I will be shocked to see a notification saying `User {xyz} created a Pull Request.` <br/>